-The Code holds students (both individuals and groups) responsible for their actions and its conseguences.
+The Code holds students (both individuals and groups) responsible for their actions and its consequences.
 Those who fail to fulfill their responsibilities stand to lose their privileges or have penalties imposed on them.

-This Code shall apply to any student enrolled in a degree programme, or a course at the Institute or visiting scholars, post-docs, etc. The Code will apply to conduct that occurs on the premises of the Institute, including activities sponsored by the Institute and functions hosted by other recognized student organizations.
-It also applies to conduct that occurs elsewhere, which could impact the Institute's interests or reputation such as those occurring in sponsored programmes, activities by the Institute (students travelling for educational purposes or to attend seminars etc.), or in the context of a relationship between the student and a third party that involves the student's standing, status or academic record at the Institute.

-At the time of admission, each student must sign a statement accepting this Code and give

-(b) In the event that a student is forced to discontinue studies for any legitimate reason, then the student will be relieved from the Institute, but only after submitting a written consent from the Deans.
+- 4.2.1 The Institute shall have jurisdiction over the conduct of the students enrolled in or associated with the Institute. - 4.2.2 This Code shall apply to any student enrolled in a degree programme, or a course at the Institute or visiting scholars, post-docs, etc. The Code will apply to conduct that occurs on the premises of the Institute, including activities sponsored by the Institute and functions hosted by other recognized student organizations.
+It also applies to conduct that occurs elsewhere, which could impact the Institute's interests or reputation such as those occurring in sponsored programmes, activities by the Institute (students travelling for educational purposes or to attend seminars etc.), or in the context of a relationship between the student and a third party that involves the student's standing, status or academic record at the Institute. - 4.2.3 At the time of admission, each student must sign a statement accepting this Code and give an undertaking that - (a) He/she shall be regular and will complete his/her studies in the Institute. - (b) In the event that a student is forced to discontinue studies for any legitimate reason, then the student will be relieved from the Institute, but only after submitting a written consent from the Deans.
 Before leaving, the student must clear all pending dues including hostel/mess dues.
-And if a student has a scholarship, the said grant shall be
+And if a student has a scholarship, the said grant shall be revoked.